-Much has been discussed on Hopkins’ iconic portrayal of Lector.
+Much has been discussed on Hopkins’ iconic portrayal of Lector in The Silence of the Lambs.
 His demeanour matches that of a caged predator; relentlessly poised and calmly assured of the power he holds over anyone brave enough to engage with him, and confident of the physical and psychological devastation he can inflict without hesitation.
 Despite Hopkins’ often static positioning in his cell, there is never any doubt on the menace he exudes nor the feeling that he is perpetually playing with his food.

-Arguably the element that has aged finest would be the character of Starling, what she represents in the realm of male-centric coercion and her influence as a tenacious and cunning detective who faces her vulnerabilities to successfully prove herself.
-Starling is regularly on the receiving end of unwanted male attention and judgement, as groups of men turn to stare at her as she passes, her superiors are predominantly men and Demme’s framing choices frequently remind us of her short stature in comparison to the cops, agents and criminals around her.
+The character of Starling is regularly on the receiving end of unwanted male attention and judgement, as groups of men turn to stare at her as she passes, her superiors are predominantly men and Demme’s framing choices frequently remind us of her short stature in comparison to the cops, agents and criminals around her.
 Yet Foster’s extremely likeable performance commands and earns authority, whilst her bravery, ingenuity and intuition separate her from the ‘damsel in distress’ trope that some characters can so easily fall into.

 Demme’s signature use of extreme close ups and characters speaking directly into camera perfectly lands us in Starling’s uncomfortable perspective of a leering and condescending male gaze.
-The use of slow pans, handheld camera and point-of-view shots lend greatly to the notion that Starling is constantly being watched, evaluated or even preyed upon, keeping the audience constantly on edge.
+The use of slow pans in The Silence of the Lambs, handheld camera and point-of-view shots lend greatly to the notion that Starling is constantly being watched, evaluated or even preyed upon, keeping the audience constantly on edge.
 The final set piece, in which most of the key action happens in the dark and is largely centred on the aforementioned use point-of-view shots must be one of the most nail bitingly tense climaxes in film history.